Use gluten-free homemade taco seasoning instead of store-bought – so easy to make and no additives!

 Still wanting to satisfy my latest craving, I met myself halfway and whipped up a hot and crispy taco for dinner tonight, but traded carb-laden taco shells, for low-carb endive leaves.

 I’m calling them Low-Carb Taco Boats, and they are JUST the ticket!
 The endive leaves are super crunchy and actually hold up better than regular corn tortilla shells, which can get soggy and fall apart.
 Plus their mild taste really lets the toppings shine through.
+Plus, plus (!)
+I seasoned the meat with my own homemade taco seasoning.
+It’s SO simple and there’s no additives like caking agents you’ll sometimes find in store bought blends.
+Love that!

 Start the taco boats by getting the endive “boats” ready.
 I picked up a pack of endive from Trader Joe’s that included two regular heads and one purple head.
 Since we’re need a pretty sturdy “boat” to hold all the taco fillings, I stuck to the regular endive as the purple is tre delicate.